MarcoCrepaldi-iit/mOISC-dRISC/README.md

 ## Prerequisites

 The software has been tested under MacOS with Darwin Kernel Version 20.5.0, and under CentOS Linux 7, Kernel 3.10.0-1160.25.1.el7.
 We have tested compilation using LLVM 9.0 and 10.0.
+The RTL description has been verified using Quartus Prime Lite 19.1 and 20.1.

-To run the program you need to install the following software:
+To run the compilation and simulation toolchain you need to install the following software:

 + `python3` ([download](https://www.python.org/downloads/));
 + `python3` module `argparse` (once `python3` is installed run `python3 -m pip install argparse`);